 - Copper Sulfate Testing for Passivation

 - 9. Plating Solution Maintenance

 - This lesson details the most common methods of maintaining and purifying electroplating solutions, including:

 - Solution Analysis

 - 10. Chem Film

-- This lesson provides guidance for processing parts to achieve a high quality chem film coating on the following substrates:
+- This lesson provides guidance for processing parts to achieve a high-quality chem film coating on these substrates: